IDMNYU/audiolab/docs/synths.md

 In addition, some auxiliary equipment exists in the Audio Lab to help people work with the synthesizers:
 - A [Tascam Model 24](https://tascam.com/us/product/model_24/top) Mixer with USB output and SD card recording, for the Serge and ARP synthesizers.
-- A [Behringer UFX-1204](https://www.behringer.com/Categories/Behringer/Mixers/Analog/UFX1204/p/P0AB2) Mixer with USB output for recording, for the synthesizers on the center table.
+- A [Tascam Model 24](https://tascam.com/us/product/model_16/top) Mixer with USB output for recording, for the synthesizers on the center table.
 - An [Akai GX-4000DB](https://www.hifiengine.com/manual_library/akai/gx-4000db.shtml) reel-to-reel tape recorder.
 - A [MOTU 8A](https://motu.com/products/avb/8a) DC-coupled Audio Interface with a custom-built banana-jack patchbay.
 - A [MOTU Micro Express](https://motu.com/products/midi/micro_usb) [MIDI](https://en.wikipedia.org/wiki/MIDI) interface.